-Truth has a context; an outright lie does not; and the context of 4 000 years of Jewish history reinforces its truth
+Truth has a context; an outright lie does not; and the context of 4 000 years of Jewish history reinforces the truth of the Five Books

 If a court is confronted by a dispute of fact, it determines the truth by allowing cross-examination of the witnesses.
 If witness A says B killed C, and B has an alibi, A and B will be questioned at length.
 The questions, we know, will involve the detail or context of the version of each.

-The epic story of the Jewish people, beginning with Abraham and covering 4 000 years until now, reflects numerous connected events, all of which constitute a massive context reinforcing the authenticity of the whole, and especially the central fact of the Revelation at Sinai.
+The epic story of the Jewish people, beginning with Abraham and covering 4 000 years until now, reflects numerous connected events, all of which constitute a massive context reinforcing the authenticity of the Five Books, and especially the central fact of the Revelation at Sinai.

 Podcast ChaiFM - Insight 10